 MAKE SMART CHOICES

-You're looking for an interior design school.
-In your search you try to uncover just what makes individual interior design schools different.
-You try to find a school you can identify with.
-That's important.
-You need to feel comfortable.
+When you're looking for an interior design school try to uncover just what makes the individual interior design school different.
+Try to find a school you can identify with.
+That's important as you will need to feel comfortable.
 You won't know what's going to work for you if you don't compare.

 Where you choose to go to college really does matter!

 WHEN LOOKING AT INTERIOR DESIGN PROGRAMS, HERE ARE SOME IMPORTANT QUESTIONS TO ASK:

 Is the program accredited by CIDA (Council for Interior Design Accreditation), the national accrediting agency for interior design programs?

 Does the school of interior design offer a four-year degree?

 Is actual student work available to be viewed and is that work completed by students in all four years?

 Does the faculty include active design professionals?
 Is there evidence of professional affiliation and advanced degrees among the faculty?

 Is the curriculum balanced?
 Does it include enough history of interiors, art, and architecture?
 Are there sufficient courses in drawing, drafting, color and textiles?
 How about space planning, interior construction, codes, materials, and lighting?
 And don't forget lots of CAD (Computer Aided Design).